pezbetta/CocoListSkill/README.md

 ## How it works?

 Everytime you said something like "Alexa, add eggs to my shopping list".
 Alexa generates an event.
-We are going to add and Skill and a Lambda function which will capture that event and add the same item which was added into Alexa Shopping List into Home Assistant Shopping List.
+We are going to add an Alexa Skill and a Lambda function which will capture that event and add the same item which was added into Alexa Shopping List into Home Assistant Shopping List.

 It can work with your Home-Assistant instance be accesible from the Internet or by using [Nabu Casa webhooks](https://www.nabucasa.com/config/webhooks/).